-One of the easiest ways to transform an entire room into an autumn oasis is to switch out curtains or draperies for something more seasonal.
-If you don't have drapes already, hang some for an added layer of warmth, insulation and coziness during the cooler months.
-Warm colors like red, orange, yellow and brown are trending this year but will also make your space feel cozy from fall into winter.
+One of the easiest ways to transform a room for fall is to switch out curtains or draperies for something more seasonal.
+If you don't have drapes already hang some for an added layer of warmth, insulation, and coziness during the cooler months.
+Warm colors like red, orange, yellow, and brown are trending this year but will also make your space feel cozy from fall into winter.

 Pictured: For a similar look, check out the Blinds.com Easy Classic Pinch Pleat Drapery in Silkara Harvest.

-Ask our Design Consultants about matching pillow to go with your draperies or Roman Shades: 800-505-1905.
+Ask our Design Consultants about matching pillows to go with your draperies or Roman Shades: 800-505-1905.

 Pictured: Blinds.com Designer Roman Shade in Odyssey Whisper White.

-Ashley Rose of Sugar + Cloth has a fall centerpiece that really "blew" us away. 🍂 She uses small balloons in peachy oranges and coral reds along with a couple tall candlesticks to create a whimsical and truly unique autumn table display.
+Ashley Rose of Sugar + Cloth has a fall centerpiece that really blew us away.
+She used small balloons in peachy oranges and corals along with tall candlesticks to create a whimsical and truly unique autumn table display.
 Even the drinks and flatware coordinate!